-In this paper, we take an agnostic approach concerning the dealers' information and knowledge.
+We take an agnostic approach concerning the dealers' information and knowledge.
 Instead of specifying an ad hoc information structure and then solving for an equilibrium, we characterize dealers' strategies that form an equilibrium irrespective of each dealer's information and beliefs about the fundamentals of the economy.
 That is, we make virtually no assumption about whether and how dealers are asymmetrically informed.
-We will refer to these equilibria as 'belief-free equilibria'.1
+We will refer to these equilibria as belief-free equilibria (henceforth, BFE).1